-New debt settlement rules from the Federal Trade Commission (FTC) will help consumers who are struggling with their debt and considering debt negotiation as an option to get out of debt.
+Debt settlement rules from the Federal Trade Commission (FTC) help consumers who are struggling with their debt and considering debt negotiation as an option to get out of debt.

 When done right, debt settlement can help consumers get out of debt faster by lowering the outstanding balances on their credit card accounts.
 Unfortunately however, there are a lot of bad apples in the settlement industry that are more interested in making money off of consumers’ financial woes than in helping them resolve their debts.
 As a result, settlement has been a financial nightmare for many consumers -- not the answer to their prayers -- and many consumers have ended up in worse shape than they were before.

 A Government Accounting Office report about the settlement industry identified allegations of fraud, deception and other questionable activities involving hundreds of thousands of consumers.

 Given the problems in the settlement industry, the Federal Trade Commission (FTC) took action to protect consumers by making some important changes to the federal Telemarketing Rule.
 The changes, known as the FTC Debt Relief Rules, apply to for-profit settlement firms that sell their services by telephone.